 If you are using credit cards on a regular basis to pay for your purchases it’s likely you don’t have the money in the first place.
-So if you don’t have the money today, what makes you think you will have the money at the end of the month when your payment is due?
+So if you don’t have the money today, what makes you think you will have the money at the end of the month?

 Unfortunately, if you are caught in this cycle, it’s likely your next little white lie will be “I will pay the balance off next month.”

-The cycle continues to repeat itself over and over again until eventually, we find ourselves in debt making the minimum monthly payment, paying interest charges and staying in debt.
+The cycle continues to repeat itself over and over again until eventually, we find ourselves in a mound of debt.
+Making the minimum monthly payment, paying interest charges and feeling overwhelmed with the credit card balance.

-Watch my short YouTube video on how to pay off credit card debt using the snowball method.
+If you are struggling to pay off multiple credit cards, be sure to watch my short YouTube Video on how to pay off credit card debt using the snowball method.

-To some degree, these little white lies create self-limiting beliefs, because as you tell these lies to yourself you form an inaccurate belief system that keeps you doing the same thing over and over again – in this case, the result is that you always have credit card debt.
+To some degree, these little white lies create self-limiting beliefs.
+As you tell these lies to yourself you justify your credit card spending.
+In your mind charging your purchases becomes acceptable.
+The result is that you always have credit card debt.

 One way to break the cycle is to be upright and straightforward with your decision-making process, and not tell the little white lie.

-If you’re in debt and can’t afford to make the monthly payment, but you’re going to charge it anyway, then be honest with yourself, “I can’t afford to make this purchase, but I am going to charge it anyway.”
+If you’re in debt and can’t afford to make the monthly payment, but you’re going to charge it anyway, then be honest with yourself.
+Say to yourself “I can’t afford to make this purchase, but I am going to charge it anyway.”

-If you’re not going to pay the balance off at the end of the month say to yourself “I’m OK with paying interest charges and paying more for this.”
+If you’re not going to pay the balance off at the end of the month say to yourself “I’m OK with paying interest charges and paying more for this purchase.”

-Because being honest with yourself, not telling that little white lie will make you more self-aware about your credit card spending habits.
-Not telling that little white lie will eventually lead you to ask yourself “why the heck am I doing this.”
+Because being honest with yourself, not telling that little white lie will make you more self-aware about how you justify spending with credit.
+Not telling that little white lie will eventually lead you to ask yourself “why the heck am I doing this?”

 If you’re struggling with credit card debt, stop telling yourself these little white lies.
-It’s the first step to eliminating your credit card debt and becoming debt free.
+It’s the first step in learning how to stop using credit cards.
+It will keep you from justifying their use.
+And set you on the path of paying off your credit card debt and becoming debt free.

-- Credit Sesame, free credit reporting, and monitoring.
+- Credit Sesame, Free credit reporting, and monitoring signup here.